azat-co/practicalnode/chapter1/chapter1.md

 exports.messages = messages
 ```

+You can use `let` or `var` for `messages` in the module above, but `const` makes more sense since we are not updating this object, and can use an extra safety of `const` (respects the logical scope and prevents re-declaration). `const` will still allow you to modify object properties.

 While in the file where we import the aforementioned script (assuming the path and the file name is `route/messages.js`), write the following:

 ```js
 const messages = require('./routes/messages.js')
 ```

-However, sometimes it’s more fitting to invoke a constructor, such as when we attach properties to the Express.js app (which is explained in detail in [*Express.js FUNdamentals: An Essential Overview of Express.js*](*http://webapplog.com/express-js-fundamentals/*)(*<http://webapplog.com/express-js-fundamentals/>*) *[2013]*).
+However, sometimes it’s more fitting to invoke a constructor, such as when we attach properties to the Express.js app (which is explained in detail in [*Express.js FUNdamentals: An Essential Overview of Express.js*](*http://webapplog.com/express-js-fundamentals*)(*<http://webapplog.com/express-js-fundamentals>*) *[2013]*).
 In this case, `module.exports` is needed:

 ```js
 module.exports = (app) => {